SanjayV28/ProjectIMDb/airflow/readme.md

      - titleepisode - This is a clustered table created from `externalttitleepisode` and clustered by `tconst`,`parentTconst`
      - titleratings - This is a clustered table created from `externalttitleratings` and clustered by `tconst`

  **_Congratulations, Now we have built a successful data pipeline for downloading and ingesting the raw dataset to GCS.
-Also to create an external and partitioned/Clustered tables in BigQuery!!_**
+Also, to create an external and partitioned/Clustered tables in BigQuery!!_**